 Some advantages of enrolling your child in an international school include:

-- A global community of bilingual teachers and students;
+- They provide a global community of bilingual teachers and students

-- Students may find it easier to continue within an education system they are familiar with, taught in a language they understand;
+- Students may find it easier to continue within an education system they are familiar with, that is taught in a language they understand

-- An internationally recognized program that may be beneficial for university applications; and
+- They provide an internationally recognized program that may be beneficial for university applications

-- Educational philosophies that may be more focused on creativity and self-development rather than academic and rote learning.
+- Their educational philosophies may be more focused on creativity and self-development rather than academic and rote learning

 Some disadvantages of enrolling your child in an international school:

-- Admissions may assess a child’s academic abilities through an entrance test; therefore, this may place additional pressure on your child; and
+- Admissions may assess a child’s academic abilities through an entrance test; therefore, this may place additional pressure on your child

 High school exams in France

-Around 75% of students currently leave high school with a bacclauréat diploma grade that allows them to access a French university.
-44% of students go on to complete a university degree.
-French universities are open to all, the only requirement being that a student possesses a ‘bac‘ or equivalent foreign high school diploma.
+Around 85% of students currently leave high school with a bacclauréat diploma grade that allows them to access a French university.
+Almost half (44% of students) go on to complete a university degree.
+French universities are open to all, and the only requirement is that a student possesses a ‘bac‘ or equivalent foreign high school diploma.

-However, accessing the more elite ‘grandes écoles‘ in France often involves additional preparatory classes that can stretch to 2–3 years after high school.
+Accessing the more elite ‘grandes écoles‘ in France, on the other hand, often involves additional preparatory classes that can stretch to two to three years after high school.
 These highly academic and demanding classes prepare students to sit selective entrance exams to France’s most elite high education institutions.

-The International Baccalaureate (IB) is an internationally recognized educational curriculum that is taught in 3,000 schools in more than 143 countries.
+The International Baccalaureate (IB) is an internationally recognized educational curriculum.
+IB programs are taught in over 5,400 schools across 159 countries.
 There are 23 schools in France that are accredited to offer the IB programs.
 These vary between bilingual or solely English-language education.
 From the age of 16, students can choose a Diploma Program or a Career-related Program.
 Universities around the world recognize the IB as a university admission level qualification.

 The IB Diploma requires students to study six subjects over two years, and there are different courses within each subject group.
 Subjects include literature, foreign languages, sciences, mathematics, humanities, and the arts.
 Students must also take an additional course in philosophy, contribute to creative activity or service, and write an extended 4,000-word essay.
-Find out more about the IB diploma with our guide.
+You can find out more about the IB diploma in our guide.

 Trade schools in France

 The lycées des métiers prepare students for various diplomas, inluding the bac professionnel (BAC PRO), certificat d’aptitude professionnelle (CAP), brevet professionnel (BP), brevet des métiers d’arts (BMA), and brevet de technicien supérieur (BTS).
-These usually last 2 or 3 years and can be stepping stones to a university course or a direct path into the workplace.
+These usually last two or three years and can be stepping stones to a university course or a direct path into the workplace.

 There are professional lycées focusing on specific sectors of the economy.
 For instance, the lycée des métiers de l’hôtellerie et du tourisme trains students interested in tourism and hotel management.
 Similarly, for careers in the agricultural sector, students may attend a lycée d’enseignement général, technologique et professionnel agricole (LEGTPA) or a centre de formation d’apprentis (CFA) offering courses with vocational training.

-- France Education International – French Ministry of Education
+- France Education International – the French Ministry of Education website

-- Démarches Intérieur – Interior Ministry website for administrative procedures
+- Démarches Intérieur – the Interior Ministry website for administrative procedures

 - International Baccalaureat – the official IB website